tingerrr/hydra/src/core.typ

 ///
 /// This function is contextual.
 ///
-/// - ctx (context): The context in which the visibility of the previous primary candidate should be
+/// - ctx (hydra-context): The hydra-context in which the visibility of the previous primary
-///   checked.
+///   candidate should be checked.
-/// - candidates (candidates): The candidates for this context.
+/// - candidates (candidates): The candidates for this hydra-context.
 /// -> bool
 #let is-active-visible(ctx, candidates) = {
   // depending on the reading direction and binding combination the leading page is either on an odd